 The EdD in Educational Administration and Supervision is a 60 semester hour program.
-Students take core educational courses along with courses selected with faculty based on the student's interests and goals.
-The program culminates with the completion of original research addressing a problem in administration and supervision based on the student's area of concentration.
-Coursework can be completed on campus or through a combination of on-campus and online courses.
+Students take courses in educational leadership along with education courses selected with faculty based on the student's interests and goals.
+The program culminates with the completion of original research addressing a problem in educational leadership based on the student's area of concentration.
+Coursework is completed through a combination of on-campus and online courses.

 Admission to the EdD in Educational Administration and Supervision